gbl/GrabcraftLitematic/README.md

 So, use the 1.16.4....0.3 version of the mod, it will work from MC 1.16.2 on and fix the ValidatorException problem.

 ----------------------------------------------------------------------------------------

+**Expert mode**

+From version 0.4 on, you can swap block definitions when importing builds.
+For example, if the original uses cobblestone, but you want blackstone instead, you can make the importer translate "Cobblestone" into "minecraft:blackstone" instead of the default "minecraft:cobblestone".

+This needs you to fiddle with the block states file, which needs some experience with editing files manually and keeping the format.
+So, unless you're comfortable with that, please don't try. *There is no support for this option.
+If it works for you, great, but if it doesn't, I won't help you.*

+Edit the config file and change the expert mode value from false to true.
+After restarting Minecraft, the download GUI shows a new button "download blockmap only".
+Pressing this creates a csv file, named like the schematics, that has all the blocks this build uses and how they'd normally map to minecraft blocks and states.

+Edit this file, keeping its format intact.
+Change the block IDs in column B and, if you'd like to, the states in the following columns to what you want them to be.
+Save the file.
+Then, press the "download litematic" button.
+The mod will use your file instead of the default.